A powerful winter storm claims at least 15 lives across the US as temperatures plunge, winds howl and power lines fall

 The ominous warning comes as the storm continues to bear down with blizzard conditions from the Great Lakes and interior Northeast, bringing the double threat of heavy snow and speedy winds.

 Hundreds of drivers across multiple states, including New York, South Dakota and Minnesota, were stranded this week and needed rescuing.
 Some states have closed major highways to deter drivers from getting behind the wheel.
-Plus, more than 5,000 flights were canceled Friday, and more than 10,000 were delayed.
+Plus, more than 5,000 flights were canceled Friday with thousands more delayed, and more than 1,700 flights have been canceled Saturday.

 To make matters worse, even if snowfall stops or slows, whiteout conditions are likely because winds are forecast to near or surpass 60 mph, resulting in damage and more power outages.